chevere/docs/application/web.md

 Web applications **should** be preferred to be delivered as headless APIs as these applications are decoupled from the user interface.
 This allows the application to be presented under endless interface configurations and software.

-> 😉 Chevere includes support for automatically generating these APIs and its spec, which exposes the API interaction for consumers